Alabama reaches 20,000 deaths from COVID-19 - NewsBreak

 While Alabama hasn’t experienced a COVID-19 spike over the summer as high as previous spikes, the number of cases continues to rise in the state.
 Alabama has recorded more than 520,000 cases of the virus in 2022 alone, almost as much as the entirety of 2021 when the virus peaked at previously unseen highs.

-Data shows that Alabama’s total number of COVID-19 deaths surpasses even some totals for entire countries.Ladd-Peebles, MCPSS working on bringing football games back to stadium
+Data shows that Alabama’s total number of COVID-19 deaths surpasses even some totals for entire countries.Alabama Department of Public Health ends daily updates to COVID-19 dashboard

 Some of those countries include Sweden with 19,497 deaths, Australia with 12,665 deaths, and Israel with 11,483 deaths.
 Very few countries across the globe have recorded zero death as a result of COVID-19, they include small countries like Vatican City or Saint Helena.